azofeifa/MDS/README.md

 Above: A screen shot of output from the EVAL module (-o).
 To explain the file type briefly, lines starting with a \# indicate descriptive headings and should be ignored in downstream analysis.
 The file is broken up into three parts.

 (1) The first portion of the MD score file provides for each motif model the computed MD score from the set of promoter associated, non-promoter associated and combined bed file intervals.
 Along with the MD score, each line provides the number of motif occurrences in the larger (-H) window.
-Finally, p-values computed under two different background null models (stationary and non-stationary; binomial and empirical simulations; Supplementary Note \ref{MDscoreStationary}) are provided for each motif model and each promoter association type.
+Finally, p-values computed under two different background null models (stationary and non-stationary; binomial and empirical simulations; are provided for each motif model and each promoter association type.

-(2) The second portion of the MD score file---following the header ``\#Binned Observation statistics range"---provides the raw motif displacement frequency (histogram) according to each motif model.
+(2) The second portion of the MD score file-following the header: #Binned Observation statistics range-provides the raw motif displacement frequency (histogram) according to each motif model.

-(3) The third and final portion of the MD score file---following the header ``\#Empiracle Bootstrapped Distribution"---provides the empirical samples of the MD-score (discussed in Supplementary Note \ref{MDscoreLocal}) and used to calculate the non-stationary p-value.
+(3) The third and final portion of the MD score file-following the header: #Empiracle Bootstrapped Distribution-provides the empirical samples of the MD-score and used to calculate the non-stationary p-value.

 #Advanced HPC usage